-An independent compliance auditor has been hired by Kenyon to undertake a comprehensive review of Kenyon’s Title IX and Violence Against Women Act (VAWA) policies and the College’s practices under those policies during the past academic year.
+An independent compliance auditor has been hired by Kenyon to undertake a comprehensive review of Kenyon’s Title IX and Title IX and Intimate Partner Violence Policy and the College’s practices under those policies during the past academic year.

 Rebecca Leitman Veidlinger, a lawyer based in Ann Arbor, Michigan, will conduct the review.
 Veidlinger specializes in Title IX investigations and issues.
 She spent eight years as a prosecutor in Bloomington, Indiana, with a focus on domestic violence and sex crimes cases before joining the University of Michigan as its Title IX investigator.
 In addition to her work as an independent Title IX investigator and consultant, Veidlinger served as interim deputy Title IX coordinator at Michigan State University.